User Community Service Desk Downloads

 4. Configure the rule parameters as needed.

-6. Run initial data quality evaluation
+4. Run data quality evaluation

 1. Execute the data quality evaluation.